mmazzarolo/tap-the-number/README.md

 relative to the device size (or to their parents).
 Following this approach will make your game resize automatically on bigger/smaller devices (even on tablets!) but it also has many drawbacks in my opinion:
 - The more the app grows, the more dimensions you'll have to define and keep track of;
-- Handling screen rotation might become difficult (Tap The Game works only in portrait mode)  ;
+- Handling screen rotation might become difficult (Tap The Game works only in portrait mode);
-- If you're using some native components you'll might not be able to resize them  ;
+- If you're using some native components you'll might not be able to resize them;

 Speaking about dimensions, In Tap The Number I did something that I'm bit ashamed of: I tied the game engine to the device size, as you can see in `getRandomTilePosition` of `utils/boardUtils.js`: